MarioniLab/simpleSingleCellResults/batch.knit.md

 ##   Values : "GSE81076" "GSE85241"
 ```

-If very different batches (in terms of cell composition) are present, we suggest setting the largest and/or most heterogeneous batch as the first.
+If very different batches (in terms of cell composition) are present, we suggest setting the largest, most heterogeneous batch as the first.
 This ensures that sufficient MNN pairs will be identified between the first and other batches for stable correction.
+Conversely, if two small batches without shared populations are supplied first, the wrong MNN pairs will be detected and the result of the merge will be incorrect.

 ## Hierarchical merging

 In more complex experiments, we may know beforehand that certain sets of batches are more similar to each other.
+We might then want to merge those similar batches before attempting the more difficult merges involving batches with different cell type composition and/or gene expression.
+Examples include:

-For example, we might want to merge batches that represent replicate experiments from the same condition, prior to merging across conditions.
+- Merging batches that represent replicate experiments from the same condition, prior to merging across conditions.
-We might also want to merge batches generated with the same scRNA-seq technology prior to merging across technologies.
+- Merging batches generated with the same scRNA-seq technology prior to merging across technologies.

+This strategy limits encourages detection of correct MNN pairs as similar batches should have more shared populations,
+By comparison, performing the more difficult merges first is more likely to introduce errors whereby distinct subpopulations are incorrectly placed together.
+This unnecessarily propagates the error to later steps as the initial merge is used as a reference for subsequent merges.

-This can be done by multiple calls to `fastMNN()` with progressively merged batches.
+Hierarchical merging can be achieved through multiple calls to `fastMNN()` with progressively merged batches.
 To illustrate, assume that we want to remove `Donor` effects within each batch prior to merging across batches.
 We split up the cells in GSE85241 according to the donor of origin, creating one `SingleCellExperiment` object for each donor.